yuechen-li-dev/Margaret/primer/vulkan-primer.md

     - The change invents unnecessary wrapper layers.
     - The change duplicates backend policy in feature-local code.
     - The change makes review, debugging, validation, or future refactoring meaningfully harder.
+    - The change quietly establishes a second recipe for the same class of backend problem.

 closing:
   message: